Improving Patient Recruitment and Retention in Clinical Research

-In addition to the need to retain a positive self-image, individual decision-making is heavily shaped by others; this is the power of the messenger, rather than of the message itself.
-It is certainly true that behaviour can be inﬂuenced by not only experts and authority, but peers, patient groups and networks, and their communications – through social media and mobile phone apps, for example – can have a significant eﬀect on trial recruitment and retention.
+In addition to the need to retain a positive self-image, individual decision-making is heavily shaped by others.
+This is the power of the messenger, rather than of the message itself.
+It is certainly true that behaviour can be inﬂuenced by not only experts and authority, but peers, patient groups and networks, and their communications.
+For example, social media and mobile phone apps can have a significant eﬀect on trial recruitment and retention.
 This is particularly relevant where people find themselves in ambiguous situations and look to others for guidance.
 This is known as informational inﬂuence.

 When it comes to making a judgement or choice, as humans, people do not like to think too much.
 They cannot attend to and process all available information.
-Too much information and too many messages leaves them unable to cope, and System 1 thinking – perceptual, intuitive and inﬂuenced by emotion – kicks in to help people make the choices that come easily to mind.
+Too much information and too many messages leaves them unable to cope.
+This is when System 1 thinking – perceptual, intuitive and inﬂuenced by emotion – kicks in to help people make the choices that come easily to mind.